romkatv/gitstatus/README.md

 ## Requirements

-*  To compile: C++17 compiler, GNU make, libgit2.
+*  To compile: C++17 compiler, GNU make, pkg-config, libgit2.
-*  To run: Linux, GNU libc.
+*  To run: GNU libc on Linux, FreeBSD and WSL; nothing on Mac OS.

 ## Compiling

-There is a prebuilt `gitstatusd` ELF binary for x64 that should work on Linux and WSL.
-When you source `gitstatus.plugin.zsh`, it'll pick up `gitstatusd` automatically if it's in the same directory.
+There are prebuilt `gitstatusd` binaries for `{darwin,freebsd,linux}-x86_64` bundled with the plugin.
+When you source `gitstatus.plugin.zsh`, it'll pick the right binary for your architecture automatically.

-If the precompiled binary doesn't work for you, you'll need to get your hands dirty.
-First, download, compile and install libgit2.
-For best results, compile it statically with all optional features disabled and all required features bundled.
+If precompiled binaries don't work for you, you'll need to get your hands dirty.
+On Mac OS you'll first need to build [libiconv](https://www.gnu.org/software/libiconv/) as a static library.
+Then download, compile and install [libgit2](https://github.com/libgit2/libgit2).
+Compile it statically with all optional features disabled and all required features bundled.

 ```zsh
 git clone https://github.com/libgit2/libgit2.git